What is it?

 • hospital

-Please note that certain companies will request a copy of your new ID card or passport.
+Please note that some companies will ask for a copy of your new ID card or passport.

 Foreign passport

-A foreign birth certificate does not change when you change your details in the Netherlands in accordance with the Transgender Act.
-This means that your foreign passport cannot be changed here either.
-An exception applies to persons with Spanish nationality.
+A foreign birth certificate will not be updated if you change your personal information in the Netherlands under the Transgender Act.
+This means that your foreign passport cannot be updated here either.
+An exception applies to individuals with Spanish citizenship.

-Not being able to change a foreign passport can cause many problems, for example with identification or signing contracts.
+Being unable to change a foreign passport can cause many problems, such as difficulties with identification or entering into contracts.

 Did you find what you were looking for?